meilisearch/heed/lmdb-master3-sys/README.md

-# lmdb-master-sys
+# lmdb-master3-sys

-Rust bindings for liblmdb on the mdb.master branch.
+Rust bindings for liblmdb on the mdb.master3 branch.